Mobility Offer Allocations in Corporate Settings: Introduction

 \subsection{Related Work}

 From an application point of view, only few similar approaches have been found in the literature.
-A~related system for sharing electrical vehicles in corporate contexts developed in an applied project is presented in \cite{Ostermann2014} which underlines the relevance of the subject at hand.
-The method for scheduling vehicles within that system is described in \cite{Koetter2015}.
-The proposed approach aims at minimizing fragmentation within the usage of the vehicle fleet in order to leave room for assigning novel requests.
-The solution approaches presented there stem from control theory and operating systems, whereas in this paper, we consider the problem from an operations research point of view. \cite{Betz2016} propose an approach which integrates the scheduling of charging battery electric vehicles.
-They propose a time indexed mixed integer linear programming (ILP) formulation employing discrete time periods of 15 minutes.
+A~related system for sharing electrical vehicles in corporate contexts developed in an applied project is presented in \citet{Ostermann2014} which underlines the relevance of the subject at hand.
+The method for scheduling vehicles within that system is described in \citet{Koetter2015}.
+The proposed approach aims at minimizing fragmentation within the usage of the vehicle fleet in order to leave room for assigning novel requests. \redtwo{Their} solution approaches stem from control theory and operating systems, \redtwo{whereas our paper considers} the problem from an operations research point of view. \citet{Betz2016} propose an approach which integrates the scheduling of charging battery electric vehicles.
+They propose a time indexed mixed integer linear programming (ILP) formulation \redtwo{with} discrete time periods of 15 minutes.
 In this approach, each vehicle class is solved independently.
-The authors report computational times of 2~hours for instances having 30~demands (called trips in that paper).
-A similar problem, also including charging scheduling, is tackled in \cite{Sassi2014}.
+The authors report computational times of 2~hours for instances \redtwo{with} 30~demands (called trips in \redtwo{their} paper).
+A similar problem, also including charging scheduling, is tackled in \citet{Sassi2014}.
 They propose a mixed integer linear programming model and a heuristic approach.
-For the exact approach, the authors report computational times of one~hour for instances with about 120~demands (called tours in that paper).
-Their ILP model avoids overlapping vehicle assignments by including one constraint for each possible vehicle assignment.
-This paper uses a stronger formulation based on cliques in a conflict graph.
-Though not explicitly considering the charging of vehicles (and thus being less general regarding this aspect), the problem considered here is more general regarding the aspect of mobility options.
-In particular, vehicle dependent absence intervals (possibly mode of transport dependent) and alternative absence intervals (e.g., modeling appointment alternatives) are considered, whereas the approaches from the literature mentioned before assume identical absence intervals for each vehicle.
+For the exact approach, the authors report computational times of one~hour for instances with about 120~demands (called tours in \redtwo{their} paper).
+Their ILP model avoids overlapping vehicle assignments by including one constraint for each possible vehicle assignment. \redtwo{We use} a stronger formulation based on cliques in a conflict graph.
+Though not explicitly considering the charging \redtwo{process} of vehicles (and thus being less general regarding this aspect), the problem considered \redtwo{in our paper} is more general \redtwo{with regard to} mobility options.
+In particular, vehicle dependent journey intervals (possibly mode of transport dependent) and alternative journey intervals (e.g., modeling appointment alternatives) are considered, whereas the approaches from the literature mentioned before assume identical journey intervals for each vehicle.
 Also, our approach can include different vehicle admissibility for each demand.